Last updated: June 2026

 • Local authority follow-up delays

-AAES supports flight permits in Africa, including overflight permits, landing permits, ad hoc permits, charter permits and special flight clearances.
+AAES supports overflight permits, landing permits, ad hoc permit coordination and related operational approvals where applicable.

 Ground Handling at JKIA